 ESHET Research Grants

-Following an announcement during the last General Assembly on the 3rd of June 2023, ESHET is resuming its Research Grant Scheme with the aim of fostering innovative and small-scale research initiatives without the usual administrative and management costs associated with international competitive research programmes.
+Following an announcement during the last General Assembly on the 23rd of May 2025, ESHET continues to offer its Research Grant Scheme with the aim of fostering innovative and small-scale research initiatives without the usual administrative and management costs associated with international competitive research programmes.

 Applications are open to ESHET members and grants will usually be awarded to projects featuring early career scholars.
 An ‘early career scholar’ is defined as someone who has completed a PhD no more than seven years from the date of the deadline for the application.
 Scholars who in that period have been on parental leave or had other reasons for career breaks can ask for an extension of the seven-year period (an extension of one year per child is possible).